Niko-La/iot_stem_board/README.md

     D --> F[IoT and Home Automation]
 ```

+---

-### **About Kava and Nikola Labs**
+## **About Kava and Nikola Labs**

 ### **Kava**
 Kava, an electronic R&D researcher collaborating with the University of Windsor, specializes in developing PCB boards for electric two-wheeler platforms.
+Kava is the lead designer of a 2-wheeler electric automotive platform designed for smart cities as a heavy-duty work bike for commercial applications.

+Kava designed the:
+- Advanced embedded electronics
+- Custom-designed speed controller
+- Electronic motor
+- RISC-V based infotainment system

+For more information about the bike project, visit: [https://github.com/Niko-La/bike-repo](https://github.com/Niko-La/bike-repo)

-Noticing a gap in STEM education, Kava developed the new DIY S.T.E.M Programming Learning Board to provide students with critical STEM lessons and hands-on experience.
+While working closely with the university, professors, and students, Kava noticed a gap in STEM education and developed the new DIY S.T.E.M Programming Learning Board to provide students with critical STEM lessons and hands-on experience.

-In their lectures to university and college students, Kava has observed that the current curriculum often lacks modern tools and skills.
-To address this, Kava is working with the University of Windsor on an undergraduate STEM board design that offers practical, hands-on learning.
-Recognizing the potential to reach a wider audience, Kava aims to scale this initiative into an online remote platform capable of serving thousands of students each semester and fostering a vibrant community around the board.

 ### **Nikola Labs**

 **Nikola Labs' Highlights:**

-- **📊 4+ years** Univeristy R&D Lead Researcher focusing on Machine Learning with Hardware
+- **📊 4+ years** University R&D Lead Researcher focusing on Machine Learning with Hardware
 - **💻 10+ years** of advanced PCB design, MEMS sensor consulting.
 - **🔬 In-house R&D** through Nikola Labs' electrical engineering facility.
-- **🤝 Collaboration** with University of Windsor, Gates Corp, and Automotice Parts Manufacturer Association
+- **🤝 Collaboration** with University of Windsor, Gates Corp, and Automotive Parts Manufacturer Association
 - **🔌 IoT & Embedded Systems expertise.**

-### **Nikola Labs’ Mission**
+### **Nikola Labs' Mission**
 Nikola Labs is dedicated to advancing STEM education and supporting innovation through practical, hands-on learning tools.
 Our collaboration with educational institutions and industry leaders enables us to create cutting-edge solutions like the DIY S.T.E.M Programming Learning Board, designed to inspire the next generation of engineers and innovators.

+---

+## **Collaboration with University of Windsor**

+Our collaboration with the University of Windsor's Electrical & Computer Engineering Department and their BMS Lab offers several benefits:

+- Practical, hands-on learning for required lab work
+- Access to cutting-edge research and development in STEM fields
+- Opportunity for students to work with industry-standard tools and technologies
+- Potential for internships and research opportunities for promising students
+- Bridge between academic learning and real-world applications

+### **Benefits of the Program**

+For Students:
+- Gain practical, hands-on experience with real-world electronics and programming
+- Develop problem-solving and critical thinking skills
+- Explore potential career paths in STEM fields
+- Build a portfolio of projects for future academic or job applications
+- Connect with like-minded peers and potential mentors

+For Parents:
+- Invest in their child's future with a high-quality, practical STEM education
+- See tangible results of their child's learning through completed projects
+- Potential for improved academic performance in related subjects
+- Prepare their children for future career opportunities in high-demand fields

+For the Community:
+- Foster a culture of innovation and technological literacy
+- Prepare the next generation of local tech talent
+- Potential for increased economic development through a skilled workforce
+- Bridge the gap between education and industry needs

+### **Unique Offering**
+Our program is the first of its kind to offer a comprehensive, online-focused tool for STEM education in our community.
+By combining hands-on learning with digital resources, we're creating a scalable, accessible platform that can reach thousands of students each semester.

+---

-## Seeking Education Partners
+## **Seeking Education Partners**

 We are **seeking education partners** interested in incorporating the Nikola STEM Board into their programs.
 For long-term partners with commitments of **over 1,000 units**, we offer a **customized board** and **tailored lesson plans**.
 This is a **great opportunity** to enhance your STEM curriculum with **hands-on, practical tools**.